Updated January 21, 2017: You can stream 2017 Thursday Night NFL games on Twitter

-Sadly, there will be only one NFL game per week that can be watched live online for free and that’s the Sunday Night Football game at NBCSports.com.
+NBC will be streaming all Sunday night NFL games on NBC Sports livestream.
 Some cable subscribers will be able to get free access to the Internet simulcast of ESPN Monday Night Football.
 While everyone can’t watch NFL live free online, those with cable service are getting a service that isn’t costing them anything additional.

-Verizon customers can watch NFL live and free on their smartphones.
-Those who download the free NFL Mobile app will have access to three live NFL games per weekend on their smartphone, plus the Red Zone channel, and a non-stop live feed of the NFL Network.
+Verizon customers can watch NFL live and free on their smartphones with a More Everything Plan otherwise it’s a $5 monthly subscription fee.
+Those who download the free NFL Mobile app and Watch NFL Network app will have access NFL games per weekend on their on their mobile device, but they’ll need to have a cable subscription.
 If you want to watch football games that have already concluded, NFL Game Rewind offers broadband video replays of each game – plus some dynamite new technical innovations designed with fantasy football enthusiasts in mind.
 International readers will be interested to know that live NFL games are available through NFL Game Pass to customers living outside the U.S. and Mexico.

 WATCH FOOTBALL LIVE: SUNDAY NIGHT AND MONDAY NIGHT GAMES NOW AVAILABLE ONLINE